 expansion of the current Velos Youth holistic model.

-We have identified that housing is a natural extension of the current work, as Velos Youth currently provides the ‘wrap-around services’ on which housing projects rely to be successful and to give participants the best chance of obtaining autonomy.
+Housing provision is a natural extension of our work, as Velos Youth currently provides the wrap-around services on which housing projects rely to be successful, and to give participants the best chance of becoming fully independent.

 Since 2017, Velos Youth has witnessed that the biggest challenge facing a young person’s integration into their new society, and their progress towards autonomy, is accessing secure housing.